Christmas time is rolling in quickly, and things are going to look a little different this year.

-In terms of streaming live church services, Christmas plays are ideal not only because they’re fun, interactive, and educational.
-More importantly, churches can easily record and playback their performances in the future.
-For inspiration, you can check out this online archive of Christmas play for youth, a topic we’ll cover in more detail below.
+In terms of streaming live church services, Christmas plays are ideal not only because of the “fun” component.
+They can easily be recorded and added to the archives for playback for years to come.
+For more ideas on this, in particular, you can check out Ministry to Children’s online archive of Christmas play for youth.

 The power of voices raised together in song is impossible to ignore.
 That’s why choir performances can be another great content idea for streaming live church services.
 During the Christmas season, it’s the perfect time for beautiful choirs to sing together in harmony.

 While experiencing live music in person is best, catching a performance via streaming video isn’t far behind.
-With good quality recording equipment, your favorite choir performances can live on for years and continue to inspire your congregants – wherever they happen to be.
+With good quality recording equipment, your favorite choir performances can live on for years to come.

 Today, many parents aren’t comfortable letting their children simply watch mainstream television or browse the internet without supervision.
-And this is why youth-oriented content is a great application for streaming live church services.
+This is why youth-oriented content is a great application for streaming live church services.

 Some churches, for example, choose to record important Sunday School lessons and activities.
 Then, they can play these back via video stream during a designated time for children’s programs.